JakeSteam/blog-programming/_posts/2018-09-06-dynamically-preventing-scrolling-on-selected-viewpager-pages.md

 Whilst the initial idea of having varying swipe options on a per-page basis seems simple, the default `ViewPager` has no capabilities for this.
 Luckily, the extension described in this post adds the functionality in a very easy to use way, and has no noticeable performance impact.

-Further improvements would be adding an optional “bounce” animation when trying to navigate in a non-permitted direction, instead of just ignoring the swipe.
+Further improvements would be adding an optional "bounce" animation when trying to navigate in a non-permitted direction, instead of just ignoring the swipe.
 The `getSwipeDirection` function could also be improved by reducing the amount of if statements and distinct boolean statements, albeit at a risk of decreased readability.

 As mentioned before, all of this [code is available as a Gist](https://gist.github.com/JakeSteam/d69275118bd47984e94ee40d00aee219).
 Additionally, the core locking idea is originally from [**andre719mv**‘s answer on StackOverflow](https://stackoverflow.com/a/34076649/608312).